healthyregions/oeps/docs/commands/bigquery-load.md

   create the table and load data into it.

 Options:
-  -n, --name TEXT  Name can be provided to load a single Data Resource to Big
+  -n, --name TEXT       Name can be provided to load a single Data Resource to
-                   Query (instead of everything in the registry) --overwrite      Overwrite BQ table if it already exists.
-  --table-only     Only create the new table, don't load data into it.
+                        Big Query (instead of everything in the registry) --table-only          Only create the new table, don't load data into it.
   --dry-run             Mock operation and perform no create/delete actions.
+  --overwrite           Overwrite output content if it already exists.
+  --registry-path PATH  Optional override for the registry directory.
   --help                Show this message and exit.
 ```